Enalean/tuleap-documentation-en/languages/en/user-guide/new-project.rst

    specific template just keep the Default Tuleap Template checked and go on.

+   The new project will use exactly the same configuration as the template.
+   This includes that:

+   -  the new project is classified into the same trove categories as the template project (see :ref:`software-map-(or Project Tree)`).

+   -  the same services are enabled (see :ref:`service-configuration`).
+Unavailable services won't be present.
+Disabled services will be disabled by default.

+   -  the same reference patterns are defined (see :ref:`reference-overview`).

+   -  the same project specific user groups exist (see :ref:`user-groups`).

+   -  all trackers with the option "instantiate for new projects" are copied with their associated fields, field values, field dependencies, reports, and permissions (see ?).

+   -  the same forums are created (but the messages are not copied).

+   -  the documents, as well as the document tree will be present.

+   -  the CVS admin settings are copied (preamble, tracking mode, CVS Watch Mode), but the emails and the CVS permissions are not copied.

+   -  the SVN admin settings are copied (preamble, tracking mode), but the emails and the SVN access permissions are not copied.

+   -  the file packages and their permissions are copied

 -  **Project Description**

    This is where the rubber hits the road!
 Tell us about your project.